RafaGago/jsfx2cpp/README.md

 Non-deliberate known issues/omissions:

-The list below are just surprises that just popped up  due to lack of formal specification/documentation on the language.
-These JSFX features were found very late after successfuilly parsing many non-trivial JSFX scripts:

 * Only single function namespaces.
 E.g. fn(namespace*).
 The current
   implementation is based on substituting by "this" and namespace calls when possible.

-While fixeable, these features are sparsely used and the generator fails loudly, so I'm temporarilly editing the scripts that don't translate manually before deciding if doing things right is worth the effort.
-Both appeared on some Geraint Luff's scripts.
+This JSFX features was found very late on the development cycle after successfully parsing  many non-trivial JSFX scripts.
+It is a non documented a seldomly used feature.

+* Another feature I found very late.
+On JSFX calling a function with less parameters than the function expects succeeds by defaulting missing parameters to 0.
+I didn't even bother checking parameter counts as I was assuming that correct JSFX code would never do that.
+Just add explicit 0's for missing parameterson the generated code.

+* Generated (because of namespace usage) function parameter variable names can collide.
+Everything is fine at the call site.